WindyLab/Bearing-Box/README.md

 </div>

 ### Code
-The MATLAB code shows the numerical experiments of the proposed estimator for a target MAV in Section VIII.
+The MATLAB code shows the four numerical experiments of the proposed estimator for a target MAV in Section VIII.

+### Contact
+If you have any problems, feel free to contact me by email: zhangyin@westlake.edu.cn or zhangyin1823@gmail.com.